North London derby: Early matches

 The first meeting between the two teams was a friendly on 19 November 1887, when Arsenal were located in Plumstead (then part of Kent but now in Greater London), and known as Royal Arsenal.
-The match, played at Spurs' ground at Tottenham Marshes, was abandoned 15 minutes before it was due to end "owing to darkness" with Spurs leading 2–1.
-The first completed match between the two teams was held the following February in Plumstead; Tottenham could only field nine players, and were thus beaten 6–2.
+The match, played at Spurs' ground at Tottenham Marshes, was abandoned 15 minutes before it was due to end "owing to darkness" with Spurs won 2–1.
+The first completed match between the two teams was held the following February in Plumstead; Tottenham could only field nine players, and were beaten 6–2.

-The two teams competed together in the United League starting in the 1896-1897 season.
-The first meeting in competition was on 02 November, 1896.
-Arsenal won 2-1.
+The two teams competed together in the United League starting in the 1896–97 season.
+The first meeting in competition was on 2 November 1896.
+Arsenal won 2–1.

 Another notable match was in 1898 played at the Spurs ground at Northumberland Park.
 The match with the then Woolwich Arsenal was attended by a record crowd of 15,000, and the refreshment stand collapsed when spectators climbed up onto its roof in the overcrowded ground, resulting in some injuries and prompting Spurs to start looking for a new ground.
 The next year the club moved a short distance to what would become known as the White Hart Lane ground.
 The first League match between the clubs was in the First Division, on 4 December 1909; Arsenal won 1–0.